hampelm/civic-discourse/README.md

 ### Send me an email

 A great call to action because it (a) shares information that is often hidden and (b) gives people who want to get in touch an avenue -- if they're invested enough to write a couple sentences.

+## Candidates

+I'm not yet sure if or how these words and phrases fit in the pattern directory.

+### Tool

+Feels like this is often used without conveying information.
+What does the tool let you do?
+Is it actually multiple tools?
+(Maybe multi-tool is a good alternative?)
+People know what to do with tools like hammers, saws, and screwdrivers.
+It's less clear with software.
+You usually own a tool, but in the software context, it's often applied to a subscription services.